hpe-dev-incubator/hpe-dev-portal/content/blog/explore-the-hpe-greenlake-for-compute-ops-management-rest-api-using-python-and-powershell.md

 ## What’s next?

-In this blog post, we covered how to get started with HPE GREENLAKE FOR COMPUTE OPS MANAGEMENT REST API explained how to post simple API calls through Python and PowerShell.
-Some future Workshops-on-Demand will allow you to run experiment these examples live, stay tuned.
+In this blog post, we covered how to get started with HPE GreenLake for Compute Ops Management REST API and explained how to post simple API calls through Python and PowerShell.
+In some of our future [Workshops-on-Demand](https://developer.hpe.com/hackshack/workshops), you will have the opportunity to run live experiments on these examples.
+Stay tuned for more details.

 [Learn more about HPE GreenLake](<>)